J. C. Jackson: Los Angeles Chargers

 On March 16, 2022, Jackson signed a five-year, $82.5 million contract with the Los Angeles Chargers.
 In August, he underwent ankle surgery, which forced him to miss the preseason and the season opener against the Las Vegas Raiders.
 He made his Chargers debut the following week in a 27–24 loss to the Chiefs.

 Jackson struggled while playing for the Chargers, leading to him being benched for Michael Davis in the Week 6 Monday Night Football matchup with the Broncos.
 He returned the following week against the Seattle Seahawks, but suffered a non-contact patellar tendon rupture that ended his season.
+He made five appearances in the 2022 season.

 New England Patriots (second stint)

 On October 5, 2023, the Chargers traded Jackson and a 2025 seventh-round pick to the Patriots in exchange for a 2025 sixth-round pick, following an injury to Christian Gonzalez.
 Jackson wore 29 as his old number 27 was already worn by Myles Bryant.
 He was placed on the reserve/non-football illness list on December 19.
+He appeared in ten games total in the 2023 season with both the Chargers and Patriots.
+He finished with 28 total tackles (25 solo), one interception, and nine passes defended.
 He was released on March 1, 2024.

 On August 23, 2024, Jackson was suspended one game by the NFL as a repercussion for his criminal speeding charge.